redis/docs/content/operate/rc/security/access-control/data-access-control/create-assign-users.md

     {{<image filename="images/rc/data-access-control-users-add-role.png" width="300px" alt="User select role." >}}

 1. Enter and confirm the user's password.
-ACL user passwords must be between 8 and 28 characters long and contain a combination of uppercase and lowercase letters, numbers, and special characters.
+ACL user passwords must be between 8 and 128 characters long.

     Then, select the check mark to save the user.